Longines Watch Markings & Identification Guide

 How can I tell if a Longines watch is genuine?

-Authenticating a Longines watch typically involves verifying the serial number against known records, inspecting the movement for genuine Longines markings and construction, and examining the dial for correct logo and printing quality.
+Evaluating a Longines watch typically involves verifying the serial number against known records, inspecting the movement for genuine Longines markings and construction, and examining the dial for correct logo and printing quality.
 The ability to check the serial number against Longines' archives is a particularly valuable authentication tool.
 Professional authentication is commonly recommended for high-value purchases.

 What is the Longines Heritage collection?